 What is media training?

-Media training helps you to avoid faux pas and to represent your company in an engaging, professional way.
+Public relations media training helps you to avoid faux pas and to represent your company in an engaging, professional way.
 Without it, you could end up freezing under the spotlight, stumbling over your words, or accidentally saying something that tanks your brand.

 This training tips guide will give you a comprehensive run-down on how media training can help you survive an interview.
 But first, let’s look at why media training matters.